fongandrew/hydeout/tools.md

 **Visualization tools**
 - [IGV](https://software.broadinstitute.org/software/igv/) (Integrative Genomics Viewer) is a high-performance interactive tool for the visual exploration of genomic data
-- [Krona](https://github.com/marbl/Krona/wiki) is a visualization tool that allows hierarchical data to be explored through interactive, mulit-layered pie charts.
-It is especially useful for visualizing taxonomically assigned metagenomics data
+- [Krona](https://github.com/marbl/Krona/wiki) is a visualization tool that allows hierarchical data to be explored through interactive, mulit-layered pie charts.It is especially useful for visualizing taxonomically assigned metagenomics data
 - [GrapeTree](https://github.com/achtman-lab/GrapeTree) is an interactive tree visualization program that supports manipulation of tree layout and metadata

 ### Ancient Proteins